Empire Clocks

 Ormolu Empire mantel clocks: works of art

 A fine ormolu Empire mantel clock is so much more than an instrument to tell the time.
 Ormolu clocks were an important symbol to show the wealth of its owner as they were true works of art.
 Especially any Empire clock made by masters like Claude Galle or Pierre-Philippe Thomire.
 These gilt bronze Empire clocks, also called ormolu clocks, are expressions of the Neoclassical art movement that started in the last quarter of the 18th century.
 It is known for its classical designs, allegories, and motifs.
 The use of gilt bronze (also called “ormolu”) to make luxury goods reached its peak at the beginning of the 19th century in France.
+The balance in composition and the study of objects, animals and human body forms and expressions are carefully and meticulously reflected in the bronze figures.

 Often an Empire clock was accompanied by a matching pair of candelabra or candlesticks to form a clock set.